centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 **Notifications**

 It is now possible to configure a time period for a notification.
 When you do so, notifications will be issued only in the time range corresponding to the defined time period.
-Please note that time period exceptions are not yet considered.
+Please note that time period exceptions are not taken into account yet.

 **Centreon Dashboards**